Home / Insights / 4 Strategies to Boost Commercial Holiday Display Engagement

 Strategy 3: Use Technology and Operations to Amplify

-Light tech works best when it's simple, reliable, and instantly gratifying.
+Light tech works best when it is simple, reliable, and instantly gratifying.

-Responsive light path—infrared sensors trigger LED strips underfoot; each step lights up a different color.
-Example: a 20m walkway where visitor footsteps leave a glowing trail for 3 seconds.
-Typical configuration: sensors every 2m, low-voltage LED strips.
+Motion-Activated Lighting.
+A responsive light path—infrared sensors trigger LED strips underfoot; each step lights up a different color.
+A 20 m walkway where visitor footsteps leave a glowing trail for 3 seconds.
+Typical configuration: sensors every 2 m, low-voltage LED strips.

 responsive light path at a commercial venue where footsteps leave colored trails